THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 Strawberry Shortcake Roll is the perfect summer dessert.
 It’s filled with fresh, in-season strawberries and cream.
 It’s a show-stopper for any summer party, barbeque, holiday, or birthday!

-I was so nervous to make this cake from Cook’s Country.
+Confession time: I was so nervous to make this cake from Cook’s Country.
 I once made pumpkin rolls in home economics class in high school, but my teacher did the rolling action and I remember the cake cracking on her.

-So, needless to say I was a little bit intimidated by the rolling of this Strawberry Shortcake Roll.
+So needless to say, I was a little bit intimidated by the rolling of this Strawberry Shortcake Roll.
 I thought surely the cake would crack and break during the rolling process, but it didn’t!
 The folks at Cook’s Country surely know that they’re doing and this cake came out beautifully!

-The cake is very easy to work, mainly because it’s cooled while rolled, make it easier to roll once its filled.
+The cake is very easy to work, mainly because it’s cooled while rolled, make it easier to roll once it’s filled.

 - To make the cake ahead of time, the rolled (unfilled cake) can be wrapped in plastic wrap and kept at room temperature for up to 1 day.
 You can make the strawberry filling and cream up to 1 day ahead of time as well.
 Just cover and chill them in the fridge.
 Then fill, chill, and serve!

 - If the ends of the rolled cake look a little gloppy, then just simply slice off the ends with a sharp knife and they’ll look more professional.

 Hungry for some more strawberry recipes?
 Then check out my 10 favorite recipes: